tjanczuk/edge/README.md

 Hosting .NET OWIN applications in node.js
 ====

-Owin allows you to host .NET code in a node.js application.
+Owin allows you to host .NET code in node.js applications.
 It helps with:
-* implementing express.js handlers and connect middleware for node.js application using .NET 4.5,
+* implementing express.js handlers and connect middleware for node.js application using .NET 4.5 ([read more](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html)),
-* implementing CPU-bound computations in .NET and running them in-process with node.js application without blocking the event loop,
+* implementing CPU-bound computations in .NET and running them in-process with node.js application without blocking the event loop ([read more](http://tomasz.janczuk.org/2013/02/cpu-bound-workers-for-nodejs.html)),
-* using C# and .NET instead of writing native node.js extensions in C/C++ and Win32 to access Windows specific functionality from a node.js application.
+* using C# and .NET instead of writing native node.js extensions in C/C++ and Win32 to access Windows specific functionality from a node.js application ([read more](http://tomasz.janczuk.org/2013/02/access-ms-sql-from-nodejs-application.html)).

 Owin is a native node.js module for Windows.
-It hosts [OWIN](http://owin.org/) handlers written in .NET 4.5 (think C#) in a node.js application.
-Owin allows integration of .NET code into express.js applications by providing a connect wrapper around OWIN .NET handlers.
-Owin also provides an easy way to run CPU bound computations implemented in .NET without blocking the node.js event loop.
+It utilizes the [OWIN](http://owin.org) interface to bridge between JavaScript, native, and CLR/.NET code (think C#).
+The module takes care of marshaling data between V8 and CLR heaps as well as reconciling threading models.
+The .NET code is running in-process either asynchronously or on CLR threads while the node.js event loop remains unblocked.

 Read more about the background and motivations of the project [here](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html).

+[Follow @tjanczuk](https://twitter.com/tjanczuk) for updates related to the module.

 ## What you need